makeitcloudy/makeitcloudy.github.io/_posts/2022-04-22-OSDBuilder-offline-servicing-updates.md

 That's it.

-If everything went well the based image/images should contain latest updates along with prefered customizations allowing unattended installations.
+If everything went well the based image should contain latest updates ready for unattended installation.

 Servicing process was tested on vms which were running Windows 10 20H2 and Server 2019 OS'es.
-Images which were serviced/updated were: w10, w2k16, w2k19, w2k22 (depending from the version of the OSDBuilder the list of the operating systems may vary).
-The process, brings the patched operating system which later on, can be used for the provisioning process of your boxes within the lab.
+Images which were serviced/updated: w10, w2k16, w2k19, w2k22 (depending from the version of the OSDBuilder the list of the operating systems may vary).
+The .

 Last update: 2023.02.18